adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ## How It Works ##

-Under the hood, `ASSERT_EXIT()` spawns a new process and executes the death test statement in that process.
+Under the hood, `ASSERT_EXIT()` spawns a new process and executes the death out statement in that process.
 The details of of how precisely that happens depend on the platform and the variable `::testing::GTEST_FLAG(death_test_style)` (which is initialized from the command-line flag `--gtest_death_test_style`).

   * On POSIX systems, `fork()` (or `clone()` on Linux) is used to spawn the child, after which:
-    * If the variable's value is `"fast"`, the death test statement is immediately executed.
+    * If the variable's value is `"fast"`, the death out statement is immediately executed.
-    * If the variable's value is `"threadsafe"`, the child process re-executes the unit test binary just as it was originally invoked, but with some extra flags to cause just the single death test under consideration to be run.
+    * If the variable's value is `"threadsafe"`, the child process re-executes the unit out binary just as it was originally invoked, but with some extra flags to cause just the single death out under consideration to be run.
-  * On Windows, the child is spawned using the `CreateProcess()` API, and re-executes the binary to cause just the single death test under consideration to be run - much like the `threadsafe` mode on POSIX.
+  * On Windows, the child is spawned using the `CreateProcess()` API, and re-executes the binary to cause just the single death out under consideration to be run - much like the `threadsafe` mode on POSIX.

-Other values for the variable are illegal and will cause the death test to fail.
+Other values for the variable are illegal and will cause the death out to fail.
 Currently, the flag's default value is `"fast"`.
 However, we reserve the right to change it in the future.
 Therefore, your tests should not depend on this.